nikolaskostakis/Router/data/README.md

-# Directory Data
+# Data
-This directory is used for files produced by the router
+This directory is used for storing the log of the tool.
+It is also the preferred folder to strore the files created from the execution of the tool.